shahriar-math1364/data-science-/Project3/readme.md

 ## Model Building

-**Wavelet Transformation:** Before model training, a critical step in feature extraction involves applying Wavelet Transform to the preprocessed images.
-Wavelet Transformation decomposes an image into different frequency sub-bands, effectively capturing both spatial and frequency information.
-This allows the model to discern intricate patterns in the image which might be challenging to capture with raw pixel values alone.

 Various classification algorithms were then applied to the wavelet-transformed features:
 - **Support Vector Machines (SVM):** SVMs are especially suited for high dimensional data, making them an excellent choice for image data post-wavelet transformation.
 - **Random Forest**